-Squamous cell carcinoma may possibly arise in an epidermoid cyst, but this situation is exceptionally rare, and completely unrelated to breast cancer.
+Squamous cell carcinoma may possibly arise in an epidermoid cyst, but this situation is exceptionally rare and completely unrelated to breast cancer.

 An epidermoid cyst is a welcome diagnosis

 However, it is really not possible to find this out definitively without a biopsy, which can be a stressful process, quite understandably.

 Causes of epidermoid cysts

 No one is exactly sure what causes an epidermoid cyst.
 Epidermoid cysts are likely the result of a proliferation of epidermal cells within a circumscribed space of the dermis.

 In spite of their ‘developmental’ origin, epidermoid cysts are rare before the third decade of life.

 This somehow stimulates epithelial proliferation or squamous cell metaplasia.
 Sometimes these cysts can be an indirect result of body piercings.

-Diagnostic imaging of epidermoid breast cysts
+Diagnostic imaging of Epidermoid Breast Cysts

 Well-circumscribed benign mass

-Ultrasound usually reveals epidermoid cysts to be solid, but there can be calcifications within an epidermoid cyst, which will present as internal echogenic foci on a sonogram.
+Ultrasound usually reveals epidermoid cysts to be solid, but there can be calcifications within an epidermoid cyst.
+These microcalcifications will present as internal echogenic foci on a sonogram.

 It is virtually impossible to confirm am epidermoid cyst without a biopsy

-A biopsy will likely be required.
+A biopsy will likely be necessary.

-The lesion is dark enough inside the rounded shape to indicate that is is probably not a tumor made of living cells.
+The lesion is dark enough inside the round shape to indicate that is is probably not a tumor made of living cells.

 Some Calcifications/microcalcifications within epidermoid cysts

-Between 10-25% of epidermoid cysts are shown to have calcification.
-As microcalcifications are a strong indicator of potential Ductal Carcinoma in situ (DCIS), their appearance on a screening mammogram does warrant an excisional or core biopsy, even though the chances of finding something worrisome are very slight.
+So, if microcalcifications appear on a screening mammogram an excisional or core biopsy is necessary.
+However, the chances of finding something worrisome are very slight.